content-services/content-sources-backend/README.md

 # Content Sources

 ## What is it?
-Content Sources is an application for storing information about external content (currently YUM repositories) in a central location.
+Content Sources is an application for storing information about external content (currently YUM repositories) in a central location as well as creating snapshots of those repositories, backed by a Pulp server.

 ## Developing